fsanti68/json-transformation-evaluation/README.md

 For my use case, **JSLT won the most important criteria**:
 - it is faster
 - template is readable and elegant

+FreeMarker is still a good choice for templating, supporting text, XML, HTML and so on.